Assitantships for 2019-2020 have been allocated. Check back this fall for new funding opportunities.

 Each year, we receive funding from the Institute of Agriculture and Natural Resources Agricultural Research Division for graduate research assistantships.
 These are not tied to a specific research project but support the research needs of the department and institute.
 There is no separate application for assistantships and applicants do not need to contact a faculty member to be considered.

 Assistantships include a competitive stipend, plus tuition waiver and the majority of health insurance costs.

 Faculty often have grant or other funding to support graduate students.
-For more information on these assistantships, contact the faculty member listed.
+The assistantships below describe some of our recent opportunities.

 - Farm appraisal